ragle/tdd-with-django/README.md

 # Learning test-driven development with Python

-This repo tracks The work I did through Harry Percival's excellent book "Test-driven development with Python".
+This repo tracks the work I did through Harry Percival's excellent book "Test-driven development with Python".

 The book was a fun introduction to the basics of testing web applications written in Python and JavaScript, automated deployments / configuration management with [Fabric](http://www.fabfile.org/), continuous integration using [Jenkins](https://jenkins-ci.org/) and third-party authentication using Mozilla's [persona](https://www.mozilla.org/en-US/persona/) project.